bv300t/aws-shared-examples/iam-user-create/README.md

 # IAM User Creation Example

 #### This the following instructions will create an IAM user with programmatic and console access via CloudFormation.
-It will store the programmatic credentials in SSM Parameter store utilizing secure string.
+It will store the programmatic credentials in Secrets Manager.

-#### Note, this template uses secrets manager to save programmatic credentials.
-There is a small monthly usage charge for Secrets Manager.
+#### Note: There is a small monthly usage charge for Secrets Manager.
 You can use these credentials by retrieving the values from secrets manager.
 <br/>

 1. Login to AWS (This guide assumes you know how to login to your account)